India

 A visitor is having her picture taken amid a flock of birds on the steps of Pushkar’s holy lake

-Checklist to See and Do
+Checklist: Things to See and Do in Pushkar

 Beautiful bright-colored bead jewelry sold at a street stall in Pushkar